-2. (U) The FBI will implement procedures regarding storage of FISA-acquired information in an ad hoc database, which will require the FBI to (1) maintain adequate records of all persons who have been granted access to FISA-acquired information in an ad hoc database, (2) track the FISA-acquired information in an ad hoc database that has been determined to be foreign intelligence information, necessary to understand foreign intelligence information or assess its importance, or evidence of a crime, and (3) maintain adequate records to ensure FBI can comply with the destruction requirement discussed in subparagraph B.1. of this section.

-C. (U) Retention of FISA-Acquired Information that is Encrypted in an Ad Hoc Database
+- 2. (S/NF) The FBI will implement procedures regarding storage of FISA-acquired information in an ad hoc database, which will require the FBI to (1) maintain adequate records of all persons who have been granted access to FISA-acquired information in an ad hoc database, (2) track the FISA-acquired information in an ad hoc database that has been determined to be foreign intelligence information, necessary to understand foreign intelligence information or assess its importance, or evidence of a crime, and (3) maintain adequate records to ensure FBI can comply with the destruction requirement discussed in subparagraph B.1. of this section. - C. (S//NF) Retention of FISA-Acquired Information that is Encrypted in an Ad Hoc Database

-(U) Raw FISA-acquired information that reasonably appears to be encrypted or to contain secret meaning may be maintained for any period of time during which such material is subject to, or of use in, cryptanalysis or otherwise deciphering secret meaning.
+(S/NE) Raw FISA-acquired information that reasonably appears to be encrypted or to contain secret meaning may be maintained for any period of time during which such material is subject to, or of use in, cryptanalysis or otherwise deciphering secret meaning.
 Nonpublicly available information concerning unconsenting U.S. persons retained under this subsection may only be used for cryptanalysis, and not for any other purpose, unless the FBI determines that it may also be retained under a separate provision of these Procedures.
-Once information is decrypted or the secret meaning is revealed, the retention time periods described in Section IV.B shall be calculated as of the date of decryption or discovery of the secret meaning, if that date is later than the expiration of the certification pursuant to which the information was acquired.

-D. (U) Analysis and Queries of Raw FISA-Acquired Information in an Ad Hoc Database
+D. (S/NF) Analysis and Queries of Raw FISA-Acquired Information in an Ad Hoc Database

-(S//NF) Users who are authorized to have access to raw FISA-acquired information in an ad hoc database may analyze the data to find, extract, review, translate, and assess whether such information reasonably appears to be foreign intelligence information, to be necessary to understand foreign intelligence information or assess its importance, or to be evidence of a crime.8 The FBI's analytical techniques may include, but are not limited to, the use of determined necessary by the FBI for the analysis of the data.
+(S/NF) Users who are authorized to have access to raw FISA-acquired information in an ad hoc database may analyze the data to find, extract, review, translate, and assess whether such information reasonably appears to be foreign intelligence information, to be necessary to understand foreign intelligence information or assess its importance, or to be evidence of a crime.
+The FBI's analytical techniques may include, but are not limited to, determined necessary by the FBI for the analysis of the data.
 FBI personnel must document the analytical and technical processes or techniques used to analyze data in an ad hoc database.
 Such documentation should reasonably identify the general nature of the manner in which the analysis of the information was conducted and tools employed during the analysis.
 If keyword searches are used to query data in an ad hoc database, such queries must be designed to find and extract foreign intelligence information or evidence of a crime.
 The FBI shall maintain either a written or electronic record of such keyword searches.